rdsea/odop/observation/slurm-scheduling.md

 # Problems:

-- The number and layout of logical CPUs known to Slurm is described in the node definitions in slurm.conf.
-This may differ from the physical CPU layout on the actual hardware.
-For this reason, Slurm generates its own internal, or "abstract", CPU numbers.
-These numbers may not match the physical, or "machine", CPU numbers known to Linux.
 - Cgroupv2 can use namespace, hiding the path to process cgroup, haven't tested on Slurm as it's using v1